Skiing the Pipestone Trail at Lake Louise

-It was no surprise, then, to wake up each day to a new dump of snow.
-Before setting off for the ski trails that day, I had to clean another 8 inches (20 cm) of fluffy white snow off our vehicle before we could even load our gear.
+It was no surprise to wake up each day to a new dump of snow.
+Before setting off for the ski trails that day, I had to clean another 8 inches (20 cm) of fluffy white snow off our vehicle before loading our gear.
 We only had one brush so my arms were tired by the time I removed half of it.

 This sign pointed us in the right direction as we cruised down the Trans Canada Highway.
 A light snow was falling when Bob and I pulled into the exit lane.

 Given the overnight snowfall, we were really hoping that the ski trails would be freshly trackset but did not hold out much hope when we saw the road into the parking lot.
 Only one set of tire tracks told of another vehicle negotiating the deep snow that morning.
 We were grateful for our winter tires and 4×4 vehicle.

 In order to begin skiing, it was necessary for Bob and me to pass through a gate system put in place to keep wild animals from leaving the Park’s forested areas and wandering onto the highway.
 This gate essentially controlled flow on what would be a country lane during the warmer months, and explicit instructions were affixed to it.
 Another break in the extensive fencing was just to the right of this gate, and it featured a stile with a narrow gate at the top for individuals to pass through.

 Bob and I resigned ourselves to the fact that the groomer had not recently trackset the ski trail, so we opted to use the section of trail called Hector (#21) which connects with Pipestone (#20) because someone had already skied in ahead of us.
 It helped that Bob was not required to break the trail, but it was challenging nevertheless because the snow was so soft and deep that our skis kept tipping sideways.